Coining (mint): Note about spelling

+Production methods

 First, an artist creates a large plaster model of the coin.
 The plaster model is then coated with rubber.
 The rubber mold is then used to make an epoxy galvano.
 All of this takes place on a scale of around eight inches.
 Next, a reducing machine takes several days to reduce the image onto a steel master hub.
 The master hub is then heat treated to make it hard.
 The master hub is then used to make only a few master dies via hubbing, which involves pressing the master hub into a steel blank to impress the image into the die.
 The master die is then used to form as many working hubs as needed through the same process, and then the working hubs are put through the same process to form the working dies.
 These working dies are the actual dies which will strike coins.
 The process of transferring the hub to the die can be repeated as many times as necessary in order to form the number of dies needed to make the number of coins required.
 The difference between a hub and a die is that the hub has a raised image and a die has an incuse image, so one forms the other.

 When making working dies, the Mint has found that by using a lower amount of pressure in the hubbing press, they can prolong the life of the hubs and dies used.
 In between each hubbing, however, the die being made must be subjected to an annealing procedure to soften the steel, making it easier to force the hub's image into the die.
 As the die is being cold forged in the hubbing press, work hardening makes the hubbed die harder and stronger than in its original state (an advantage over engraving the die).

 If, when the die is subjected to another hubbing, it is not lined up exactly with the hub, the result is a secondary image, or doubling.
 This is called die doubling, and results in such spectacular coins as the famous 1955 doubled die cent.